Purcell Trench company

 home grills about order contact

-Note: We are talking about campfire cooking grills here, not fire grates.
-A grate is a device that goes under your fuel wood, coal, charcoal, buffalo chips, etc. to allow wood to flow under the fuel.
+We are talking about campfire cooking grills here, not fire grates.
+A grate is a device that goes under your fuel wood, coal, charcoal, buffalo chips, etc. to allow air to flow under the fuel.
 Wood stoves, fireplaces and Weber style cookers have grates in them.
 Grills sit above the fuel and hold pots and pans or food above the heat for cooking purposes.
 Grates and grills are not the same thing, please.

 Most of the grills being advertised or promoted as backpacking type grills on the Internet are not suitable for backcountry use; so here is my evaluation of a few grills that are sold as backpacking type campfire cooking grills.
 If a grill is larger or heavier than the grills in this evaluation it is not suitable for hiking or bicycle travel, and probably too big and heavy for most users traveling by motorcycle, raft, canoe, kayak, small boat, ATV, horse or even compact car.